distantnative/panel-bar/README.md

 [![Moral License](https://img.shields.io/badge/buy-moral_license-8dae28.svg)](https://gumroad.com/l/kirby-panelbar)

-This plugin enables you to include a panel bar on top of your site which gives you direct access to some administrative functions.
-The panel bar will only be visible to logged in users who are eligible to access the panel.
+This plugin enables you to include a PanelBar on top of your site which gives you direct access to [some administrative functions](#StandardElements).
+The PanelBar will only be visible to logged in users who are eligible to access the panel.

 *Requires PHP 5.3+ and Kirby 2.1 or higher*